 ROAR is The CARE Center’s child-based education program that teaches children ages 4-8 how to protect themselves from abuse.
 A cartoon lion named Rex and his animal friends take children on a journey to find Rex’s ROAR, a simple yet memorable acronym that teaches children that their bodies are their own and empowers children to stand up against abuse.
 The interactive and easy to implement lesson is designed to be taught in a classroom or group setting.
 Take home materials help reinforce learning and continue the conversation at home.
+Simply put, ROAR works.
+Children love the program and adults love the simplicity and effectiveness.

 REMEMBER, PRIVATES ARE PRIVATE